ethpandaops/eth-mcp-server/README.md

 # Ethereum MCP Server

+WARNING: THIS REPO IS HIGHLY EXPERIMENTAL AND LIKELY TO NOT WORK AT THIS MOMENT.
+IT'S UNDER ACTIVE DEVELOPMENT AND WE WILL UPDATE THIS WARNING ONCE IT'S CONSIDERED SAFE TO RUN.

 A comprehensive Ethereum MCP server implementation with wallet management, transaction handling, and contract interaction capabilities.
 Built with FastAPI and Web3.py.

 ## Features